Children’s Tax Exempt Plan

 A little thank you, just for you!

 We’re delighted you’re thinking about taking out a POIS Children’s Tax Exempt Plan.
-As a thank you, once three monthly premiums have been received, we’ll send you a £20 M&S Gift Card.
+As a thank you when you take a new plan out online, once three monthly premiums have been received, we’ll send you a £20 M&S Gift Card.

 Why choose the Children’s Tax Exempt Plan?

 At £25 per month, it is an affordable way to save for your child’s future.